bsobhani/bsobhani.github.io/bsstudio/html/_sources/index.rst.txt

 Hello World
 ===========

 Once you have installed bsstudio, type "designer" to load the designer.
+Test

 .. image:: images/new_window.PNG